dysdsyd/dysdsyd.github.io/index.md

     </td>
     <!-- Paper Info -->
     <td valign="center" width="70%">
-        I am a final year Masters student in electrical & computer science at the <a href="https://umich.edu">University of Michigan</a> specialization in the Computer Vision track.
+        I am a final year Masters student in electrical & computer science at the <a href="https://umich.edu">University of Michigan</a>.
 I am interested in developing agents that can learn to understand the underlying representation of our 3D world through observation and/or interaction.
 <span style="vertical-align:-90%"> </span><br>
 Towards this end, I have been working on 3D scene understanding at the intersection of AI & Architecture with <a href="https://web.eecs.umich.edu/~justincj/">Justin Johnson</a> and <a href="https://taubmancollege.umich.edu/faculty/directory/matias-del-campo">Matias del Campo</a> <a href="https://ar2il.com">AR<sup>2</sup>IL</a>.
 <span style="vertical-align:-90%"> </span><br>